Is Australia safe? Everything you need to know

 Australia ranks in the top 25 most peaceful countries on the 2023 Vision of Humanity Global Peace Index.
 It has low violent crime rates and very few terrorism – related incidents, is a generally safe destination for LGBTQIA+ travellers and very rarely has earthquakes, tsunamis or volcanic eruptions.

-And while our wildlife has made a name for itself on talk shows, nature documentaries and various urban legends, we can assure you that most of the time, it does actually stay in the wild.
+And while our wildlife has made a name for itself on talk shows, nature documentaries and various urban legends, I can assure you that most of the time, it does actually stay in the wild.
 We humans tend to scare off animals, so even during outdoor activities, they’re not likely to come too close.

 But first, let’s address the elephant – or better yet, the koala – in the room: our animal amigos.